 So JD devised a way that Maura could DOUBLE her fees immediately!

+John was asked by a Sydney travel company to assist in coming up with product-extension ideas, particularly ones which would appeal to the mass market.
 The travel company had been predominately assisting companies with “discount hotel promotional offers” which businesses used as consumer incentives.

 (For example, a home entertainment retailer might offer 2 nights’ accommodation at a prestige hotel for just $20 when you bought a television this weekend.)

 When John got involved, his innovative thinking gave the travel business an entirely new outlook on things and he created a new product for them aimed directly at consumers, a much larger market than retailers.

 He designed a marketing plan which resulted in an avalanche response and jammed switchboards!